 Nevertheless, there are app categories that should track MAU

 Media apps should pay close attention to their MAU since the percentage of users opening their apps is crucial for their business.
-This is because the more people flood to your app, the greater the potential for advertising revenue.
+This is because the more people flood into your app, the greater the potential for advertising revenue.
 So if you're a media company or any other kind of app that relies heavily on ad revenue, MAU is a metric worth tracking.

 For all other types of apps, tracking MAU is beneficial but should never be used as a key performance indicator (KPI) for business effectiveness or app health.